WWCode-SV/Whiteboarding_Series/README.md

-# FAQ: WWCode-SV Interview Prep Series
+# WWCode-SV Interview Prep Series

 WHO is it for?